Classical Approach to Multichromophoric Resonance Energy Transfer

 In the upper inset of Fig.~\ref{fig:ClassFRET1}, the case of vanishing intra-acceptor (or donor) interactions in the presence of intra-donor (or acceptor) interactions is depicted by the dashed cyan curve (or dot-dashed green curve).
 Although the effect here is small, it is clear that the transfer rate may indeed benefit from the lack of intra-donor or intra-acceptor interactions helping the energy transfer pathway.

-To test the predictions of this classical theory, the transfer rate of the Light Harvesting complex II is calculated below.

-\textit{Light Harvesting Complex II}\textemdash LH II is formed by 27 bacteriochlorophylls (BChls) arranged in two rings: eighteen of them form the B850 ring with nine forming $\alpha\beta$-heterodimer subunits (here referred as the acceptors), and the other nine the B800 ring (as the donor).
-The LH II complex is described here by a set of interacting dipoles.
-Specifically, the couplings between the BChls in the B800 ring are much smaller than those in the B850 ring \cite{JNS07,JC13} implying a monomeric structure for the B800 ring; hence the donor is usually modelled as a single dipole \cite{CC13}.
-The alternating transition dipole moment orientations within the B850 ring, which gives rise to the nine-fold symmetry, is nicely shown in Fig.~1 of Ref.~\cite{JS03}, as is the donor location.
+\textit{Light Harvesting Complex II}\textemdash To test the predictions of this classical theory, it is applied to calculate the transfer rate of LH II.
+This complex is formed by 27 bacteriochlorophylls (BChls) arranged in two rings: eighteen of them form the B850 ring with nine forming $\alpha\beta$-heterodimer subunits (here referred as the acceptors), and the other nine the B800 ring (as the donor).
+The LHII complex is described here by a set of interacting dipoles.
+The couplings between the BChls in the B800 ring are much smaller than those in the B850 ring \cite{JNS07,JC13} implying a monomeric structure for the B800 ring; hence the donor is usually modelled as a single dipole \cite{CC13}.
+The alternating transition dipole moment orientations within the B850 ring giving rise to the ninefold symmetry is well depicted in \cite{JS03}, as is the donor location.
 Interdimer, intradimer coupling and site energies in the B850 ring are set as in \cite{CC13}.
-The site energy of the two $\alpha\beta$-heterodimer subunits are $E_{2n-1}=12406\,~ \mathrm{cm}^{-1}$ and $E_{2n}=12602\,~ \mathrm{cm}^{-1}$, the intradimer coupling is $\Phi_{2n-1,2n}=\Phi_{2n,2n-1}=363 \,~ \mathrm{cm}^{-1}$ and the interdimer coupling is $\Phi_{2n+1,2n}=\Phi_{2n,2n+1}=\Phi_{1,18}=\Phi_{18,1}=320 \,~ \mathrm{cm}^{-1}$ ($n=1,\dots,9$).
-Intercomplex couplings between the elements comprising B850 are calculated using the point dipole approximation with a transition dipole strength of $6.1\,\rm{D}$.
+The site energy of the two $\alpha\beta$-heterodimer subunits are $E_{2n-1}=12406\,~ \mathrm{cm}^{-1}$ and $E_{2n}=12602\,~ \mathrm{cm}^{-1}$, the intradimer coupling is $J_{2n-1,2n}=J_{2n,2n-1}=363 \,~ \mathrm{cm}^{-1}$ and the interdimer coupling is $J_{2n+1,2n}=J_{2n,2n+1}=J_{1,18}=J_{18,1}=320 \,~ \mathrm{cm}^{-1}$ ($n=1,\dots,9$).
+Intercomplex couplings between the elements comprising B850 are calculated using the point dipole approximation with a transition dipole strength $\mu$ of $8.3\,\rm{D}$ and are related to the dipolar orientational coupling $\Phi_{nn'}$ by $J_{nn'}=\mu^2 \Phi_{nn'}$.